Palmview, Texas

-Palmview is a city in Hidalgo County, Texas.
-The population is 17,410 as of the 2020 United States Census.
+Palmview is a city in Hidalgo County, Texas, United States.
+Its population is 17,410 as of the 2020 United States Census.
 It is part of the McAllen–Edinburg–Mission and Reynosa–McAllen metropolitan areas.

 Geography

 Palmview is in southwestern Hidalgo County, to the west of Mission.
 Interstate 2 passes through the city as a freeway, leading east 10 mi to McAllen and west 30 mi to Rio Grande City.

 According to the United States Census Bureau, Palmview has a total area of 19.71 km2, all land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 15,830 people, 5,079 households, and 4,261 families residing in the city.